-LUCID GROUP, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Northern District of California against Lucid Group, Inc.
+Lucid Group, Inc. CLASS ACTION Alert: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Northern District of California against Lucid Group, Inc.

 PR Newswire

-NEW YORK, April 29, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed in the United States District Court for the Northern District of California against Lucid Group, Inc. ("Lucid") (NASDAQ: LCID) on behalf of all persons and entities who purchased or otherwise acquired Lucid common stock between November 15, 2021, and February 28, 2022, inclusive (the "Class Period").
+NEW YORK, May 6, 2022 /PRNewswire/ --Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed in the United States District Court for the Northern District of California against Lucid Group, Inc. ("Lucid") (NASDAQ: LCID) on behalf of all persons and entities who purchased or otherwise acquired Lucid common stock between November 15, 2021, and February 28, 2022, inclusive (the "Class Period").

 All investors who purchased the shares of Lucid Group, Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.